suiGn/netget/README.md

 # netget Architecture & Features.

 ### Service Node Initialization:

-netget will provide a simple API that allows any node to initialize itself as a service node.
+netget  provides a simple API that allows any node to initialize itself as a service node.
 During initialization, the service node will specify its metadata, including service details, preferred network (e.g., development, production, custom), and other information.
 Registry Node Management: